 The front of the package always tells you what they want you to see.

-- “0g fat!” → but the product is loaded with added sugar instead.
+- 0g fat but loaded with sugar

 Serving Size Shenanigans